f5devcentral/f5-agility-labs-iam/docs/class3/module4/lab02.rst

    |image120|

 #.
-We are going to secure the the uri parameter, so it only allows access to restapiexample, but not access to the internal private data.
+We are going to secure the the uri parameter, so it only allows access to Google, but not access to the internal private data.

 #.
 Navigate to **Security -> Application Security -> Parameters -> Parameters List**.
 Click the **+ Plus Symbol**